sillydotdev/html-css/README.md

 # HTML, CSS
 ### This repository is for learning HTML and CSS.
+#### Here I will cover the basic and most important concepts of HTML and CSS.
+Finally I will build a project using HTML and CSS only.
+It might be an Amazon or Netflix clone.

 #### +++++++++ HTML +++++++++++++++
 1. Basic HTML structure